Modal Verbs in English: Rules, Usage, and Common Mistakes

 Modal Verbs in Spoken vs. Written English

-• Spoken English: Common modals include can, will, might, should because they are easy and flexible.
+• Spoken English: Common modals include can, will, might, should because they are flexible and frequent.

 • Example: I can help you with that.